-- 1. Fall 2024 Follow Up Meeting LRF Scholars will attend a portion of the Fall 2024 LRF Scientific Advisory Board Meeting (tentatively scheduled for October/November 2024, where they will network with SAB members and have the opportunity to sit in on a portion of grant review.
+Fall 2025 Follow Up Meeting - LSRMP Scholars will attend a portion of the Fall 2025 Lymphoma Research Foundation Scientific Advisory Board Meeting (tentatively scheduled for October/November 2025), where they will network with SAB members and have the opportunity to sit in on a portion of grant review.
 Scholars will also have the opportunity to meet both in their separate cohorts and as a full group to update each other on the progress of their projects and lessons learned.
-Travel to this meeting will be covered by LRF. - 2.
-Fall 2025 Follow Up Meeting LRF Scholars will attend the 2025 North American Educational Forum on Lymphoma, the Foundation's largest patient education conference, and participate in a mini poster session during the Forum, as well as meeting with the LSRMP Chairs.
-This meeting is tentatively scheduled for September/October 2025; Scholar attendance will be required for the poster session and follow-up meeting only (most likely one business day).
-Travel to this meeting will be covered by LRF. - 3.
-Scholar Grants Grants in the amount of \$5,000 will be provided each year over two years2 (\$10,000 total), to cover educational support such as tuition, registration fees, and travel for courses and meetings that are integral to their Career Development Plan, as well as supplies (such as computer hardware or software) or research project expenses that will aid in professional development and/or project completion.
+Travel to this meeting will be covered by the Foundation.

+- 2. Fall 2026 Follow Up Meeting LSRMP Scholars will attend the 2026 North American Educational Forum on Lymphoma, the Foundation's largest patient education conference, and participate in a mini poster session during the Forum, as well as meeting with the LSRMP Chairs.
+This meeting is tentatively scheduled for September/October 2026; Scholar attendance will be required for the poster session and follow-up meeting only (most likely one business day).
+Travel to this meeting will be covered by the Foundation. - 3.
+Scholar Grants Grants in the amount of \$5,000 will be provided each year over two years (\$10,000 total), to cover educational support such as tuition, registration fees, and travel for courses and meetings that are integral to their Career Development Plan, as well as supplies (such as computer hardware or software) or research project expenses that will aid in professional development and/or project completion.
 Salary or other personnel expenses may not be charged to this grant.
 Please note that no cost extensions cannot be requested on Scholar Grants. - 4.
 Reporting and Evaluation Scholars will be asked to report on their progress at six months, one year and two years.
 They will also be asked to provide input and evaluation on the initial workshop and the follow-up meetings.
-Scholars may be contacted by LRF staff or program leaders for input and advice in improving the program in future years. - 5.
+Scholars may be contacted by Lymphoma Research Foundation staff or program leaders for input and advice in improving the program in future years. - 5.
 Communications Scholars may be interviewed or be asked to provide content for Foundation communications, including but not limited to the website, newsletters, etc.